Luu-Dung/Learn-I/07_IPC/Readme.txt

     - pipe(channel-based):
-        + named pipe (FIFO): Có thể  tính là "Shared file" https://www.geeksforgeeks.org/named-pipe-fifo-example-c-program/ Appears as a file (FIFO FILE) on the local storage.
+        + named pipe (FIFO): Có thể  tính là "Shared file" https://www.geeksforgeeks.org/named-pipe-fifo-example-c-program/ A FIFO special file is created by calling mkfifo() in C -> Appears as a file (FIFO FILE) on the local storage.
-             DO NOT Race condition
+             -> DO NOT Race condition
         + unamed pipe:
              create 2 file descriptor (fd[2]) for pipechannel -> init channel by pipe(fd)
              -> fd[0] for reader, fd[1] for writer -> in reader, close fd of writer and nguoc lai.